hydecorp/hydejack-starter-kit/_projects/lazyren.md

 theme_color: rgb(25,55,71)
 ---

-DaeIn Lee, a.k.a Lazy Ren, took customization to the next level.
+DaeIn Lee took customization to the next level.
 There's hardly a spot he didn't touch.
 He used a ton of Hydejack's customization options, and then wrote his own HTML and CSS on top.